 And closer to the convention he would increase the number of people rating him sixth:

 “I am the least favored to win by the literary critical types, (in fact, I’ve seen a few places where they have ranked me #6 out of the 5 finalists) but that’s cool, because I am the only author eligible that has had a gnome fight or trailer park elves. (or as one critic pointed out, I am a relentlessly single tone throw back, and another said that if I win it is an insult and a black mark on the entire field of writing.)
 SWEET!
 I’m so unabashadly pulpy and just happy to entertain, and thus offensive, that I make the inteligensia weep bitter blood tears of rage.”https://monsterhunternation.com/2011/08/13/my-worldcon-schedule-and-running-commentary/

 Worldcon shifting location every year is one of the distinctive features of the convention.
-UK based Worldcons have seen improved representation of British authors.
+The UK based Worldcons have seen an improved representation of British authors.
 The proximity of Reno to Utah also may have helped several Utah writers (Eric James Stone, Howard Tayler, Dan Wells, Brandon Sanderson and Larry Correia) chances on the nomination ballot.
 The popularity of the ‘Writing Excuses’ podcast helmed by Sanderson, Wells, and Tayler would also have contributed.
-Which is not to dismiss the relative talent of these finalists but just acknowledge the complex dynamics of the Hugo Awards.
+This is not to dismiss the relative talent of these finalists but just to acknowledge the complex dynamics of the Hugo Awards.

 “In other words, Blackout/All Clear‘s win not only rewards bad writing, it rewards cultural appropriation and exploitative business practices.
 It definitely has my vote for the worst best novel Hugo choice ever.”http://wrongquestions.blogspot.com/2011/08/2011-hugo-awards-winners.html